reactjs/react.dev/content/docs/reference-react-component.md

 Avoid introducing any side-effects or subscriptions in this method.
 For those use cases, use `componentDidMount()` instead.

+This recommendation is suggested because of the changes being implemented on some of the lifecycle methods to allow rendering to be asynchronous and interruptible.
+That's why it's important for side-effects (for example, network requests) to live in methods like `componentDidMount` as they are guaranteed to only invoke once and only if the component has actually mounted, thus avoiding requests to get triggered unnecessarily.
+Using `componentDidMount`, whenever in doubt, will make the eventual migration to async much easier.
+For more details, you can check [this.](/docs/faq-ajax.html#where-in-the-component-lifecycle-should-i-make-an-ajax-call)

-This is the only lifecycle hook called on server rendering.
+Also, this is the only lifecycle hook called on server rendering.

 * * *